dasrecord/privatecareportal/README.md

    This creates a local copy of the codebase in your desired location.

 7. ![Open Project in VS Code](how_to_guide/7_inside_vs_code.png)<br>
-   Open the project in VS Code.
+   Open the project in VS Code.<br>
    Once cloned, you should be able to see the codebase in VS Code.

 8. ![Download & Install Node.js](how_to_guide/8_download_install_nodejs.png)<br>
    Download & install Node.js.<br>
-   Node.js is required to run the project.
+   Node.js is required to run the project.<br>
    Download and install it from the official website found [here](https://nodejs.org/).

 9. ![Run npm install in a terminal](how_to_guide/9_terminal_npm_install.png)<br>
    Run `npm install` in a terminal.<br>
-   Open a terminal and navigate to the project directory.
+   Open a terminal and navigate to the project directory.<br>
    If this is new to you please examine the individual terminal commands in the screenshot.

    `ls` to show directory contents